antonioheinemann/MDEF/docs/term1/04-LivingWithYourIdeas.md

 1. Diet
   -	Greens
   - Low-carb
   - Balanced
   - No sugar
   - No carbs
   - No coffee
 2. Exercise
   - 1 hour per day
 3. Regenerative habits
   - Mindful breathing or meditating
   - No smoking or drinking
 4. Measuring
   - Myrto CGM Alerts (Prototyped version of a Dexcom glucose monitor + whatsapp alerts from a friend).
 Act upon alert to regulate blood sugar levels by eating or exercising.
   - Instant glucose measurement
-      - when waking up
-      - before meals
-      - before going to bed

   - Blood pressure measurement
-      - when waking up
-      - during the day
-      - before going to bed

 5. Perceiving and decoding stimuli
   - Feelings or sensations
   - Emotions
   - Triggers